 Installation

-The following instructions will let you install two python packages:
+The following instructions will let you install the following packages inside a self-contained conda environment:

-• DataLad, a python software for the management and delivery of scientific data.
+• DataLad (and dependencies), a python software for the management and delivery of scientific data.
 Although ChildProject may work without it, a number of datasets of daylong recordings of children require it.
+We advise to work with it alongside ChildProject.
+Follow the instructions in the section “Datalad installation” to get it as well.

 # download the conda environment